SCBIT-YYLab/DSviaDRM/README.md

 partial correlation coefficients.
 At last, 'comDCGL' and 'comDCGLplot' sort out shared differentially co-expressed genes and differentially co-expressed links with regulation information and visualize them.

+#
+DSviaDRM is available as an R package, with a user's guide and source code, at http://cran.r-project.org/web/packages/DSviaDRM/index.html.

 # Reference
 Yang, J., et al. (2015).
 "DSviaDRM: an R package for estimating disease similarity via dysfunctional regulation mechanism."
 Bioinformatics 31(23): 3870-3872.